orbitthemes/One-Col-Portfolio/README.md

 - `gulp css:compile` compiles the SCSS into CSS file.
 - `gulp css:minify` minifies the compiled CSS file.
 - `gulp css` compiles SCSS files into CSS and minify the css.
-- `gulp js:minify` minifies the JS file for the template.
+- `gulp js` Combines all js scripts to one file named `main.js`, Minify the file, and save it as `main.min.js`.
 - `gulp export` copies dependencies from node_modules to the dist directory.
 - `gulp clean` Removes all the directories inside dist, minified js files and all compiled css files.